johnbeve/PHI-696/Project-2/README.md

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```(a) ∃x∀y and ∀x∃y

-  there exists an x that is related to every y VS. every x is related to the existence of y.
+  there exists an x that is related to every y
+  VS.
+  every x is related to the existence of y

   (b) ∃x∀y∃z and ∀x∃y∀z
+  there exists an x that is related to every y where there exists z
+  VS.
+  every x is related to the existence of y bearing a relation to every z

   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w
+  every x is related to the existence of y bearing a relation to every z where there exists w
+  VS.
+  there exists an x that is related to every y where there exists z with all cases w

 ```